 I’m sure you’ve complained during your teen years and as you entered adulthood about the need for independence and freedom from your parents.

 And you’re absolutely right, you do need it!
-But it’s not until you finally have that full scope of independence that you realize how fundamentally critical it is to thrive!
+But it’s not until you have that full scope of independence that you realize just how critical it is to thrive!

 Feeling like you are in charge of your life with NO ONE to limit you is incredibly empowering.